BLOG

 How to start talking to potential customers

-The market research process begins with talking to the prospective customers in your target audience.
-You need to ask questions about their existing problems and challenges.
+You need to ask questions about the problems and challenges your customers are already experiencing.
 Don't pitch product features or talk about hypotheticals straight away because everyone will just say your product's great.

 Here are a number of useful questions for these conversations: